Rhapsody vs Mirth vs Cloverleaf: Which Interface Engine Scales Best for Multi-Facility Health Systems?

 Throughput

 Integration engines are often measured by messages/second.
 In lab tests, pass-through throughput reached ~1000 HL7 messages/sec on modern hardware.
-In practice, all three engines can meet large-scale demands if properly scaled.
+In reality, if scaled appropriately, all three engines can handle high demands.

 2. Feature and Cost Comparison